GIJaws/godot-starlight/README.md

 - `clamp_output` - Clamps the output from 0 to 1 when enabled.
 Can be
   useful depending on how your HDR is setup.

+### Twinkling Effect

+The shader includes a star twinkling effect with these configurable parameters:

+- `enable_twinkling` - Toggle to enable/disable the twinkling effect.
+- `twinkle_speed` - Controls how fast stars twinkle (range 0.1-5.0).
+Higher values create faster twinkling.
+- `twinkle_intensity` - Controls how pronounced the twinkling effect is (range 0-1).
+Higher values create more dramatic brightness variations.
+- `time_offset_scale` - Controls the variation in twinkling phases between stars.
+Higher values create more randomness in the twinkling pattern.

+The twinkling effect uses multiple sine waves with different frequencies to create a natural, non-uniform twinkling pattern.
+Each star receives a unique random time offset to stagger the twinkling phase, resulting in a more dynamic night sky.

 In order to have good performance, the PSF texture needs to be cropped depending on how bright the star is on screen.
 The majority of stars only appear as a couple of pixels in size, as opposed to covering almost